 Poster size: If you would like to submit an abstract for a poster presentation please nominate this request when you submit via the Submission Portal.
 Posters should be in portrait and not exceed A0 size (1189mm high x 841mm wide).
 Pins/tape to adhere your poster to the display boards will be provided by the conference organisers.

 Bring your poster with you to Hobart OR organise to have it printed locally in Hobart:

 To make it as easy as possible for you to present your poster in Hobart, we have arranged a printing service for conference attendees to have posters printed locally in Hobart (if you wish to do so, this is not compulsory).
 All printed posters will be delivered to the conference venue for you to collect at the conference Registration Desk.

 Your poster can be printed on either 170gsm Matte Paper for $AUD55.00 (inc. GST) each OR Lightweight canvas for $AUD88.00 (inc. GST) each.

 - File format and size required is PDF (Note: files need to be provided at the correct size 1189mm high x 841mm wide)

 - For enquiries and to book the printing of your poster please email firstname.lastname@example.org

 - Payment is to be made direct to The Print Division.
 They will issue an invoice for payment and payment can be made via EFT or credit card

-Order and pay by Friday 24 July 2020 and your poster will be delivered direct to the Registration Desk at the Hotel Grand Chancellor where you can collect it when you arrive at the conference.
+Deadline for orders to be received is midnight Sunday 12 July.
+Order and pay by this date and your poster will be delivered direct to the Registration Desk at the Hotel Grand Chancellor where you can collect it when you arrive at the conference.

 Information on file type and size will be updated here once available.